-At any time prior to July 22, 2022, the Company may at its option redeem the Notes, in whole but not in part, at a redemption price equal to 100.0% of the principal amount of the Notes redeemed plus the Applicable Premium as of, and accrued and unpaid interest, if any, to (but not including), the redemption date.
+At any time prior to May 2, 2023, the Company may at its option redeem the Notes, in whole but not in part, at a redemption price equal to 100.0% of the principal amount of the Notes redeemed plus the Applicable Premium as of, and accrued and unpaid interest, if any, to (but not including), the redemption date.
 Neither the Trustee nor any of the Agents shall be responsible for verifying or calculating the Applicable Premium.

-At any time and from time to time prior to July 22, 2022, the Company may at its option redeem up to 35% of the aggregate principal amount of the Notes with the Net Cash Proceeds of one or more sales of Common Stock of the Company in an Equity Offering at a redemption price of 107.125% of the principal amount of the Notes redeemed, plus accrued and unpaid interest, if any, to (but not including) the redemption date; provided that at least 65% of the aggregate principal amount of the Notes originally issued on the Original Issue Date remains outstanding after each such redemption and any such redemption takes place within 60 days after the closing of the related Equity Offering.
+At any time and from time to time prior to May 2, 2023, the Company may at its option redeem up to 35% of the aggregate principal amount of the Notes with the Net Cash Proceeds of one or more sales of Common Stock of the Company in an Equity Offering at a redemption price of 107.375% of the principal amount of the Notes redeemed, plus accrued and unpaid interest, if any, to (but not including) the redemption date; provided that at least 65% of the aggregate principal amount of the Notes originally issued on the Original Issue Date remains outstanding after each such redemption and any such redemption takes place within 60 days after the closing of the related Equity Offering.

-The Company will give to the Holders not less than 30 days' nor more than 60 days' notice of any redemption.
+The Company will give to the Holders and the Trustee not less than 30 days' nor more than 60 days' notice of any redemption.
 If less than all of the Notes are to be redeemed at any time, the Notes for redemption will be selected as follows:

-- if the Notes are listed on any national securities exchange or are being held through the clearing systems, in compliance with the requirements of the principal national securities exchange on which the Notes are then listed or in compliance with the requirements of the applicable clearing systems; or - if the Notes are not listed on any national securities exchange, on a pro rata basis, by lot or by such method as the Trustee in its sole and absolute discretion deems fair and appropriate.
+- if the Notes are listed on any national securities exchange or are being held through the clearing systems, in compliance with the requirements of the principal national securities exchange on which the Notes are then listed and/or in compliance with the requirements of the applicable clearing systems; or - if the Notes are not listed on any national securities exchange or held through the clearing systems, on a pro rata basis, by lot or by such method as the Trustee in its sole and absolute discretion deems fair and appropriate, unless otherwise required by applicable law.